-The production of 'plastics for Tetra Recart[®] carton' shows considerable burdens in most impact categories (up to 28%).
-The exception is 'Ozone Depletion Potential' in which major shares of burdens (66%) are shown by this life cycle step mainly resulting from the production of PA.
+The production of 'plastics for Tetra Recart® carton' shows considerable burdens in most impact categories (up to 27%).
+The exception is 'Ozone Depletion Potential' in which major shares of burdens (62%-64%) are shown by this life cycle step mainly resulting from the production of PA.

-The production of 'aluminium foil for Tetra Recart[®] carton and pouch' shows minor burdens in most impact categories.
-More considerable shares of burdens can be seen for the impact categories 'Acidification' (19%) and 'Particulate Matter' (17%).
-These result from SO2 and NOx emissions from the aluminium production.
-Also the inventory category 'Cumulative Raw material Demand (abiotic)' shows considerable shares of burdens (20%).
+The production of 'aluminium foil for Tetra Recart® carton and pouch' shows minor burdens in most impact categories.
+More considerable shares of burdens can be seen for the impact categories 'Acidification' (18%-18%) and 'Particulate Matter' (15%-16%).
+These result from $SO_2$ and NOx emissions from the aluminium production.
+Also the inventory category 'Cumulative Raw material Demand (abiotic)' shows considerable shares of burdens (19%-20%).

-The life cycle step 'closure & label' shows no burdens for the Tetra Recart[®] carton as it only consists of the sleeve.
+The life cycle step 'closure & label' shows no burdens for the Tetra Recart® carton as it only consists of the sleeve.

-The 'converting' process plays a small to minor role (1%-10%).
+The 'converting' process generally plays a minor role (2%-8%).
 Main source of the emissions from this process is the electricity demand of the converting process.

-The production and provision of 'transport packaging' for the Tetra Recart[®] carton system shows small impact shares in all categories (3%-9%).
+The production and provision of 'transport packaging' for the Tetra Recart® carton system shows from small to minor impacts in most categories (5%-19%).

-The life cycle step 'distribution' shows only minor burdens in all impact categories for the Tetra Recart[®] carton system (max.
+The life cycle step 'distribution' shows only minor burdens in all impact categories for the Tetra Recart® carton system (max.
 2%).

-The life cycle step 'recycling & disposal' of the regarded Tetra Recart[®] carton is most relevant in the impact category 'Climate Change' (17%).
+The life cycle step 'recycling & disposal' of the regarded Tetra Recart® carton is most relevant in the impact category 'Climate Change' (17%-18%).
 Greenhouse gases are generated by the energy production required in the respective recycling processes as well as by incineration of packaging materials in MSWI.
 A large contributor in this step is also methane emitted by landfills, resulting from the degradation of paper board.

-'CO2 reg. (recycling & disposal)' describes separately all regenerative CO2 emissions from recycling and disposal processes.
+$^{\prime}$ CO $2$ reg. (recycling & disposal)' describes separately all regenerative CO $2$ emissions from recycling and disposal processes.
 These derive from the incineration of paper.
 They account (9%) of the burdens in the impact category 'Climate Change'.
-Together with the fossil-based CO2 emissions of the life cycle step 'recycling & disposal' they represent the total CO2 emissions from the packaging's end-of-life.
+Together with the fossil-based CO $2$ emissions of the life cycle step 'recycling & disposal' they represent the total CO $2$ emissions from the packaging's end-of-life.
 Due to the energy recovery at incineration plants system-related allocation is applied.
 In this case system-related allocation is applied with the allocation factor 50%.

 Energy credits result from the recovery of energy in incineration plants.
 They sum up to 0%-8% of the total burdens.
-Material credits from material recycling sum up to 1%-14%.
+Material credits from material recycling sum up to 1%-13%.
 Material credits are low for 'Climate Change' (1%) because the production of substituted primary paper fibres has low greenhouse gas emissions.
 System-related allocation (in this case with allocation factor 50%) is applied for energy and material credits.

-The uptake of CO_2 by trees harvested for the production of paperboard plays an important role in the impact category 'Climate Change'.
+The uptake of $CO_2$ by trees harvested for the production of paperboard plays an important role in the impact category 'Climate Change'.
 The carbon uptake refers to the conversion process of carbon dioxide to organic compounds by trees.
 The assimilated carbon is then used to produce energy and to build body structures.
 However, the carbon uptake in this context describes only the amount of carbon which is stored in the product under study.
 This amount of carbon can be re-emitted in the end-of-life either by landfilling or incineration.
-Due to the convention in this study which implies that no CO_2 uptake is considered in credits, only for the regarded system, the producer of biogenic material, the CO_2 uptake is applied and seen in the results.
-In case of allocation factor 50% this leads to a benefit in 'Climate Change' for of the regarded system. (see section1.7.2)
+Due to the convention in this study which implies that no $CO_2$ uptake is considered in credits, only for the regarded system, the producer of biogenic material, the $CO_2$ uptake is applied and seen in the results.
+In case of allocation factor 50% this leads to a benefit in 'Climate Change' for of the regarded system. (see section 1.7.2)